Grez00/SoftwareRenderer/README.md

 This is, as you may have guessed, a simple software rendering library.
 Written in C++.
 It supports:
 - Rasterizing of lines and triangles
-- Barycentric interpolation
+- Perspective-correct interpolation
 - Texture loading and sampling
 - A depth buffer
 - Mesh loading from .obj files
 - Blinn-Phong lighting
-- A camera class that makes it easy to implement movement
+- Positionable camera
+- Back-face culling
+- Frustum culling

 ![Cube](https://github.com/Grez00/SoftwareRenderer/blob/main/media/cube.gif)